rachelhuls/rachelhuls.github.io/_posts/2019-11-27-da-vinci-principles.md

 ---
-title: Seven Principles of da Vinci
+title: "Seven Principles of da Vinci"
+category:
+  - literature
+tags:
-tags: daVinci
+  - daVinci
+  - philosophy
 ---
 I recently read a portion of *How to Think Like Leonardo da Vinci* by Michael J. Gelb.
 He's compiled the philosophy behind da Vinci into 7 ideas that we can implement every day.